cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 Thus when we want to factor out a subsequence from a sequence of words, there will be no complicated syntax preventing us from doing so.

-In the following code, we will use a syntax keyword `import`, to import definitions from other module.

-- One file corresponds to one module.
-- Use `.i` as file extension.
-- We can use full URL `https//...` to specify a file.
-- We can also use relative path `./...` to specify a file.

-We will also use a new word `$local` to save the value at the top of the stack to a local variable named `local`.

-- After saving a value to `$local`, we can fetch the value back to the stack by calling `local`.
-- After the fetching, `$local` will be empty again, and can be used to save other value.

 ```
 * (nat-erase) target! --